Worst-case Nonlinear Regression with Error Bounds: Numerical examples

-on the box $\XX=[0,1]^2$ with a PWA one and quantify the WCE.
+We want to approximate the Gaussian function $f(x)=e^{-30((x_1-0.5)^2+(x_2-0.5)^2)}$ on the box $\XX=[0,1]^2$ with a PWA one and quantify the WCE.
 We run Algorithm~\ref{algo:max_error_fit} with an initial dataset of $N_0=100$ training points, for $M=50$ active-learning steps.
 We consider the class $\FF$ of NN models $\NN(x;\theta)$ with two layers of 10 and 5 neurons, respectively, while for the input-dependent bound functions $\NN(x;\psi)$ we consider two layers of 20 and 10 neurons, respectively, with leaky-ReLU activation function $a(x)=\max(x,0.1x)$ in both.
-The CPU time is $107.4$~s for running Algorithm~\ref{algo:max_error_fit} and $9.19$~s to compute an asymmetric input-dependent confidence intervals as described in Section~\ref{sec:asymm-const}, with $\rho_\psi(\psi)=10^{-8}\|\psi\|^2$.
+The CPU time is $114.3$\,s for running Algorithm~\ref{algo:max_error_fit} (with $106.0$\,s spent on training the surrogate and $7.8$\,s in global optimization) and $6.4$\,s to compute an asymmetric input-dependent confidence interval as described in Section~\ref{sec:asymm-input-bounds}, with $\rho_\psi(\psi)=10^{-8}\|\psi\|^2$.

 The results are shown in Figure~\ref{fig:Gaussian-1}.
 Note that, although the MSE is considerably smaller than the WCE, minimizing the WCE, even if related (cf.~\cite[Th.
 1.3]{Pow81}), does not minimize the MSE, as expected.